deargle-classes/msbx5500-spring-2020-project/report.md

 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | 0 | tcp | http | SF | 181 | 5450 | 0 | 0 | 0 | 0 | 0 | 1 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 8 | 8 | 0.00 | 0.00 | 0.00 | 0.00 | 1.00 | 0.00 | 0.00 | 9 | 9 | 1.00 | 0.00 | 0.11 | 0.00 | 0.00 | 0.00 | 0.00 | 0.00 | normal |

 The data consists of compressed TCP dump data from normal and malicious network traffic on a simulated U.S. Air Force LAN.
-Each connection is labeled as "normal" or an "attack" and "attacks" must fall under one of the four specific categories below:
+Each connection is labeled as "DDos Attack" or "Not a DDos Attack" and all attacks fall under one of the four specific categories below:

 * **DOS**: denial-of-service, e.g. syn flood;
 * **R2L**: unauthorized access from a remote machine, e.g. guessing password;